pkamath2/marl-handbook/ch2/compute.md

 [5] Conda and Singularity - 2: https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda
 [6] Singuconda - https://github.com/beasteers/singuconda/tree/main
 [7] NYU HPC GPU List - https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/hardware-specs
+[8] HPC Diskspace Hardware Specs - https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/hpc-storage/hardware-specs

 ## Accessing HPC and First Time Login

 * Raise a request to get access to HPC using this link - https://identity.it.nyu.edu/identityiq/home.jsf.
 This step creates your Unix id and a user profile on HPC.
+You will need to be on the NYU network (either via campus WiFi or VPN) to access the link.

     On the request webpage, go to Side bar -> Manage Access -> Request HPC Account.
 Fill in the necessary details.
 Your request should be complete once your supervisor/faculty approves your request (this takes approximately a few hours).

     For more details see [[2]](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc/getting-and-renewing-an-account?authuser=0) in the document links above.

 * Once you receive an email that access is complete, update SSH Config on your local machine.
+Replace `<Net ID>` with your NYU Net ID.
     For Mac or Linux, update ~/.ssh/config  with the following:
     ```
     Host greene.hpc.nyu.edu dtn.hpc.nyu.edu gw.hpc.nyu.edu